joshstevens19/rindexer/README.md

 - look into .clone() to see if we can share some data
 - fix graphql endpoint to work everytime
   - npx postgraphile -c postgres://rindexer_user:U3uaAFmEbv9dnxjKOo9SbUFwc9wMU5ADBHW%2BHUT%2F7%2BDpQaDeUYV%2F@localhost:5440/postgres --host 0.0.0.0 --port 5005 --watch --schema public,lens_registry_example --default-role rindexer_user --enhance-graphiql --cors --disable-default-mutations
-- look into migrating to alloy from ethers
 - go through all methods add summaries + refactor if needed
 - finish the documentation
 - look into setting your own schema for the database using diesel